greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 To design an effective architecture, we must first understand what an Agent actually is.

-As discussed in [AI Agents Have Come a Long Way](https://victor42.eth.limo/post-en/ai-agent-evolution/), diverse tools—Kimi for presentations, Lark for graphic design, Comet browser for web navigation, Minimax desktop for file management, and Claude Code for software engineering—are all fundamentally Agents.
+As discussed in [AI Agents Have Come a Long Way](https://victor42.eth.limo/post-en/ai-agent-evolution/), diverse tools - Kimi for presentations, Lark for graphic design, Comet browser for web navigation, Minimax desktop for file management, and Claude Code for software engineering - are all fundamentally Agents.

 This is the mental model I use:

 > Agent = Intelligence + Action Capability + Memory + Proactivity

 Agent does not equal raw intelligence.
-Intelligence is merely the cognitive core—a foundation model with generalized world knowledge that performs inference.
+Intelligence is merely the cognitive core - a foundation model with generalized world knowledge that performs inference.
 Action capability defines the operational environment the model can manipulate: controlling your local operating system, driving a web browser, or invoking cloud sandbox APIs.

 ![Architecture comparison diagram contrasting generative AI agent with standard LLM pipeline](https://cdn.victor42.work/posts/2026-02/591052e679dd370a55ac635680279912.webp)

 Combining intelligence with action capability yields a functional Agent, representing most commercial products today.
 Adding persistent memory and proactivity unlocks true self-evolution.

 Memory determines what an agent knows beyond its base training data.
-A major strength of Openclaw is its vast repository of pre-packaged Skills, which function as procedural memory—akin to Nobita eating Doraemons memory bread to master school subjects.
+A major strength of Openclaw is its vast repository of pre-packaged Skills, which function as procedural memory - akin to Nobita eating Doraemons memory bread to master school subjects.

 General world knowledge is easily accessible across the web.
-However, personal memory—your idiosyncratic preferences, cognitive models, and working habits—can only be provided by you.
+However, personal memory - your idiosyncratic preferences, cognitive models, and working habits - can only be provided by you.

 ![OpenClaw Cron and Heartbeat autonomous wakeup mechanism settings panel](https://cdn.victor42.work/posts/2026-02/8641366c1cfe29ecb243aa69121e219d.webp)